There is a limitless amount of Bullet Journal page ideas out there, and today we’ll be talking about creating routine spreads.

 The final step is to assess the routine you created.
 Does it fit with your lifestyle?
 Will it be intruding on your family routine or your roommates?

-Yeah, for some reason I started from talking about routines in general but ended up with a morning routine.
-But the same principals work for every type of routine, so don’t be confused.
+Yeah, for some reason, I started by talking about routines in general but ended up with a morning routine.
+But the same principles work for every type of routine, so don’t be confused.

 - Try And Improve

 There is one more step to creating a routine, though.

 Once you start actually following your routine in some time, you’ll have a better understanding of what’s working and what’s not.

 So don’t take your routine as gospel to follow step by step.
 Make it more fluid and change it as you go.
 You’re changing, and your life changes – it makes perfect sense that your routines would also be changing.